sgct/sgct/docs/configuration-files.md

 >
 > - `none`:  No stereo rendering is performed.
 This is the same as if this entire node was not specified.
 > - `active`:  Using active stereo using quad buffering.
 This is only a valid option for systems that support quad buffering.
-> - `checkerboard`:  Using a checkerboard pattern for stereoscopy.
+> - `checkerboard`:  Using a checkerboard pattern for stereoscopy in which left and right eyes are rendered on interleaved checkerboard patterns.
 > - `checkerboard_inverted`:  Using the same pattern as `checkerboard`, but with the left and right eyes inverted
-> - `anaglyph_red_cyan`:  Applying color filters to the left and right eyes such that red-cyan anaglyph glasses can be used to view the stereo content
+> - `anaglyph_red_cyan`:  Applying color filters to the rendering for the left and right eyes such that red-cyan anaglyph glasses can be used to view the stereo content.
-> - `anaglyph_amber_blue`:  Applying color filters to the left and right eyes such that amber-blue anaglyph glasses can be used to view the stereo content
+> - `anaglyph_amber_blue`:  Applying color filters to the rendering for the left and right eyes such that amber-blue anaglyph glasses can be used to view the stereo content.
 > - `anaglyph_wimmer`:  ¯\\_\(ツ\)_/¯
 > - `vertical_interlaced`:  A stereo format in which the left and right eye images are interlaced vertically, meaning that each row of the final image is either left or right, switching each row.
 > - `vertical_interlaced_inverted`:  The same as `vertical_interlaced`, but with the left and right eye flipped.
 > - `dummy`:  A dummy stereo mode to test streoscopic rendering without needing extra equipment.
 In this stereo mode, the left and the right eye images are rendered on top of each other without any other processing.
+This option is available to verify that stereo rendering is working for a specific application.
 > - `side_by_side`:  The resolution of the window is split into a left half and a right half, with each eye being rendered into its half.
 This is a common stereo format for 3D TVs.
 > - `side_by_side_inverted`:  The same as `side_by_side`, but the left and right images are flipped.
 > - `top_bottom`:  The same as `side_by_side`, but instead of separating the window horizontally, the window is split vertically, with the left eye being rendered in the top half of the window and the right image being rendered in the bottom half.